JessieJ315/Bayesian-Inference-for-Vertex-Series-Parallel-Partial-Orders/README.md

 # Bayesian-Inference-for-Vertex-Series-Parallel-Partial-Orders

-This repository contains the code related to paper Jiang, Nicholls, Lee (2023) - Bayesian Inference for Vertex Series Parallel Partial Orders.
+This repository contains the code related to paper - Bayesian Inference for Vertex Series Parallel Partial Orders.
 All code is written in R.

 The file 'vspfun.R' contains the helper functions for VSPs and BDTs.
 The 'mcmc_tree.R' file writes the code for mcmc.